 The opportunity to develop their understanding of the place of faith and spirituality in people’s lives – we encourage our children to search for meaning, ask thoughtful questions, reflect on beliefs and develop understanding, respect and tolerance for those around them.

 The opportunity to develop their Digital Literacy and use technology effectively in their learning, and to develop an understanding of the benefits and potential risks associated with a modern digital society.
-We have integrated tablet devices through the school so that the children have access to the Computing curriculum via PCs and via tablets.
+We have integrated tablet devices through the school so that the children have access to the Computing curriculum via Chrome books and via tablets.
 We have an e-safety curriculum, and provide access to events for parents and carers to enable them to keep abreast of this topic.

 The opportunity to learn from First Hand Experience by visiting settings linked to the topics they are studying.
 Each class has a topic themed experience every term.
 This usually takes the form of a visit to an external venue, but may sometimes be a visitor in school to stimulate the children’s interest.
 Themed days are also an integral part of our curriculum.